-Read these two articles on Oprah.com about thinning hair as well as maintaining healthy hair.
-We decided to combine them into one article because it is not only important to fix problems but to also maintain the good.
+Read two articles on Oprah.com about thinning hair as well as maintaining healthy hair.
+The founder of Hairguard.com, William Slator goes deeper into the main causes of female hair loss in his blog.
+We decided to combine all into one article because it is not only important to fix problems but to also maintain the good.
 Our additional comments will be in italics.

 You’re Noticing: Thinning Along the Hairline

 Likely cause: Regularly yanking your hair back too-tight

 Why it leads to thinning: Putting tension on the hairs at the front of your scalp can make them fall out.
 There’s even a name for this type of thinning: traction alopecia.
 (Going overboard on hair extensions can also cause traction alopecia wherever the extensions are attached, says Doris Day, MD, a clinical associate professor of dermatology at NYU Langone Medical Center, in New York.)